Yashwina/Airbnb/README.md

 # Airbnb
+Analysed US Airbnb datasets to increase understanding of patterns in the lodging and rentals industry.
-Analysed US Airbnb datasets using geo spatial analysis and created visualisations of data
+Performed geo spatial analysis using Geopandas and used Matplotlib to create visualisations of the data.